SHARE THIS

 Dedicated Cooling & Dedicated Dehumidification

-In most cases, the dehumidifiers will kick on periodically to assist the AC with the moisture load when the lights are on.
-However, they truly shine when the lights go off and the AC stops working due to lack of heat load.
-That’s when the dehumidifiers in a grow room perform some heavy lifting to prevent counterproductive spikes in RH.
-They maintain an ideal environment without over-cooling for optimal plant growth, quality and yield.
+In most cases, the dehumidifiers will operate periodically to assist the A/C with the moisture load when the lights are on.
+However, they truly shine when the lights go off and the A/C stops working due to lack of heat load.
+That is when the dehumidifiers in a grow room perform heavy lifting to prevent counterproductive spikes in RH.
+Working together with staged A/C will maintain an ideal environment without overcooling for optimal plant growth, quality, and yield.

 Redundancy is Key

 Stakes are high in many grow facilities, due to the value of the indoor crop.
 Redundancy is important to reduce risk in the event of equipment failure.
-An all-in-one system leaves the cultivator vulnerable because if anything goes wrong the entire system is compromised.
-Service from a specialist is required right away or crop damage will occur.
-On the flip side, by using a dedicated cooling and dedicated dehumidification system the cultivator is protected by the inherent redundancy in the system.
+An all-in-one system leaves the cultivator vulnerable because if anything goes wrong, the entire system is compromised.
+Service from a specialist is required right away or crop damage can occur.
+On the flipside, by using a dedicated cooling and dedicated dehumidification systems, the cultivator is protected by the inherent redundancy in the system.
 A typical dedicated dehumidification system will utilize multiple dehumidifiers.
 If one has an issue the remaining units will simply have to work a bit harder until a swap or repair can be made.
-In addition, if there is an issue with the AC system, the dehumidifiers will be able to control the RH levels while the system is being repaired.
+In addition, if there is an issue with the A/C system, the dehumidifiers will be able to control the RH levels while the system is being repaired.

-As long as RH is controlled the potential for crop damage is minimal.
+If RH is controlled, the potential for crop damage is minimal.